tarantool/doc/doc/reference/reference_lua/box_schema/user_password.rst

     ..
 NOTE::

        * If a non-'guest' user has no password, it’s **impossible** to connect to Tarantool using this user.
 The user is regarded as “internal” only, not usable from a remote connection.
-Such users can be useful if they have defined some procedures with the :ref:`SETUID <box_schema-func_create>` option, on which privileges are granted to externally-connectable users.
+Such users can be useful if they have defined some procedures with the :doc:`SETUID </reference/reference_lua/box_schema/func_create>` option, on which privileges are granted to externally-connectable users.
          This way, external users cannot create/drop objects, they can only invoke procedures.

        * For the 'guest' user, it’s impossible to set a password: that would be misleading,